 State and other government entities will receive awards to be used for credit and investment programs for existing small businesses and start-ups and to provide technical assistance to small businesses applying for SSBCI 2.0 and other government small business initiatives.

 While the funds will be awarded by the Treasury Department to jurisdictions as grants, the support small businesses will receive will come in the form of credit and investment programs such as venture capital programs, loan participation programs, loan guarantee programs, collateral support programs, capital access programs, and technical assistance.

 The first five awards were announced by the Treasury Department on May 19, 2022.
 The funds were awarded to the state governments of Hawaii, Kansas, Maryland, Michigan and West Virginia.

 The Minority Business Development Act of 2021

-The Minority Business Development Act of 2021 was included in the Bipartisan Infrastructure Investment and Jobs Act signed by President Biden on November 15, 2021.
+The Minority Business Development Act of 2021 was included in the Infrastructure Investment and Jobs Act signed by President Biden on November 15, 2021.
 Passage of the law makes the Minority Business Development Agency (MBDA) permanent, elevates its stature, expands the geographic reach of the MBDA by authorizing the creation of regional MBDA offices and rural business centers, and increases the number and scope of existing programs.